 And if skin cannot shed and renew itself at its optimum level, dead skin cells accumulate on the surface of the skin.

-While pollution is an unavoidable part of modern city life, there is a solution to prevent pollution from causing damage to our skin — a proper skincare regime.
+While pollution is an unavoidable part of modern city life, there is a solution to prevent pollution from causing damage to our skin — a proper skincare regime that consists of the best skin care products for your skin type.
 Cleansing properly can help to remove pollutants and help restore our skin’s youthful radiance.

 Now that you know more about the new skin enemy, find out about the 6 ways to combat oily skin.